 "Whilst the first cases pressed by Sinn Féin concerned those who lived and had family in the north of Ireland, the scheme extended to applicants in the Republic of Ireland who had no such relationships and to persons whose extradition had been actively sought from within other jurisdictions.

-"The scheme was not limited to offences committed in the north of Ireland."'Not amnesty'
+"The scheme was not limited to offences committed in the north of Ireland."

 Mr Downey received his letter in 2007.
 Before then, when his name had been submitted Sinn Féin had been told he was wanted by police and liable to be arrested.